"Biodiversity as a whole forms a shield protecting each of the species that together compose it, ourselves included." — E.O. Wilson, "Half-Earth"

-Published in the journal Science, the study finds that 58 percent of Earth's land surface — an area home to 71 percent of all humans — has already lost enough biodiversity "to question the ability of ecosystems to support human societies."
+Published in the journal Science, the study found that 58% of Earth's land surface — an area home to 71% of all humans — has already lost enough biodiversity "to question the ability of ecosystems to support human societies."

 That certainly sounds bad.
 But why is biodiversity so important?
 Can't technology keep civilization running, regardless of what happens to the wildlife in dwindling forests, grasslands or wetlands?
 Here's a closer look at why biodiversity is a big deal — and why it's in our own best interest to preserve what's left.

-About 75 percent of our food supply comes from just 12 plant species, and more than 90 percent of global livestock production comes from just 15 species of mammals and birds.
+About 75% of our food supply comes from just 12 plant species, and more than 90% of global livestock production comes from just 15 species of mammals and birds.
 That's deceptive, though, because those 27 species — along with many others that also provide food for humans — couldn't exist without help from hundreds of thousands of lesser-known species working behind the scenes.

 Wildlife doesn't just protect and pollinate food; it often is our food, too.
 Hundreds of millions of people rely on daily protein from wild-caught fish, for example, including many fish that depend on healthy coral reefs.
 And while we mostly eat just a few domesticated crops today, about 7,000 plant species have been cultivated as food in human history — and their wild relatives hold a cache of genetic diversity that may prove priceless as drought or disease threaten monoculture crops.